williamkapke/MadameClaude/HOOKS_INTEGRATION.md

 # Claude Code Hooks Integration Guide

-This guide explains how to integrate the stdio2http app with Claude Code hooks to stream events to the monitoring server.
+This guide explains how to integrate the bridge app with Claude Code hooks to stream events to the monitoring server.

 ## Prerequisites